EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.cosmo.md

 ### astro.cosmo.comoving_volume

-Calculate the differential and comoving volume Package: astro.cosmo Description: Calculate the differential comoving volume (d\Omega dz) at redshift z and the total comoving volume from redshift
+Calculate the differential and comoving volume Package: astro.cosmo Description: Calculate the differential comoving volume (d\Omega dz) at redshift z and the total comoving volume from redshift 0 to z.